Piano Sonata No. 3 (Schumann)

 The Piano Sonata No. 3 in F minor, Op.
-14, called "Concerto for piano without orchestra" by Tobias Haslinger, was composed by Robert Schumann in 1836 and dedicated to Ignaz Moscheles, to whom in a letter he comments "what crazy inspirations one can have".
-Liszt believed that the work was rich and powerful.
-In 1853 Schumann revised the work and added a Scherzo as a second movement, which the performer could choose to play, or not play.
-In 1861 it was released into the hands of Johannes Brahms.
+14, called "Concerto for piano without orchestra" by Tobias Haslinger, was composed by Robert Schumann in 1836 and dedicated to Ignaz Moscheles, to whom in a letter he comments "what crazy inspirations one can have."
+In 1853, Schumann revised the work and added a scherzo as a second movement, which the performer could choose to play, or not play.

 The autograph manuscript of the sonata is preserved in the British Library.